jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 ### <a name="step1_dated_phylogeny_inference_analyses"></a>Step 1: Estimating the dated phylogeny for the reduced SARS-CoV-2 dataset
 We inferred the dated phylogeny for the reduced SARS-CoV-2 dataset using the XML script `data/step1_dated_phylogeny_inference/coalExp_ucln_posterior_run1.xml`.
-The resulting Maximum Clade Credibility (MCC) summary tree inferred from these analyses is located in `data/step1_dated_phylogeny_inference/coalExp_ucln_posterior_MCC.tre`.
+We summarized the tree inferred from these analyses as a Maximum Clade Credibility (MCC) summary tree, which is located in `data/step1_dated_phylogeny_inference/coalExp_ucln_posterior_MCC.tre`.
 We performed these analyses using [`BEAST` version 1.10.5](https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre1).

 ### <a name="step2_model_evaluation_analyses"></a>Step 2: Evaluating candidate geographic models using the reduced SARS-CoV-2 dataset